strange/erlang_v8/README.md

 # erlang_v8

-Run JavaScript code in an external OS process.
+Run JavaScript from Erlang in an external OS process.

-This is just an experiment to see if embedding v8 in a OS process is more predictable than using a port driver or NIF.
+This is just an experiment to see if embedding v8 in an actual OS process is more predictable than using a port driver or NIF.
 I will give the project proper attention if the experiment works out.

 The most notable feature is that you can eval things like "while (true) {}" and have the v8 VM actually terminate when it times out.
 I'm also planning